keithhand/homelab/readme.md

 # homelab

-A repo to setup and configure various services I run in my homelab
+A repo to setup and configure various services in my homelab